oppia/oppia-web-developer-docs/Frequently-Asked-Questions.md

    - Do the mannual testing which will kisck the email functionality.
    - Check the logs in terminal.

-### Need help with the Git?
+### I am not very familiar with Git, what should I do ?

+Here are some materials which will help you get familiarised with Git:
-- Check [Learning Resources](https://github.com/oppia/oppia/wiki/Learning-Resources) for some basic and advanced Git features.
+- [Learning Resources](https://github.com/oppia/oppia/wiki/Learning-Resources): For some basic and advanced Git features.
-- Check the [Git Cheat Sheet](https://github.com/oppia/oppia/wiki/Git-cheat-sheet) for some commonly used commands.
+- [Git Cheat Sheet](https://github.com/oppia/oppia/wiki/Git-cheat-sheet): For some commonly used Git commands.

 ### How do I run tests ?